-Research Specialist I Position - Requisition# 2017-7387
+Research Specialist I/II Position - Requisition# 2018-8613

 Lewis-Sigler Institute for Integrative Genomics

-- Lab organization, maintenance, and purchasing.
+- Participation in shared lab chores, maintenance, inventory, and purchasing.

 - Participation in group meetings.

-The final candidate will be required to complete a background check successfully.
+- The final candidate will be required to complete a background check successfully.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 EEO IS THE LAW